Nova Scotia residents can now write the GED test for free.

 Please complete the Special Accommodations form.

-Return the completed form with diagnosed documentation to GED Testing Service - located in Halifax, Brunswick Place, 4th Floor, 2021 Brunswick Street.
+Return the completed form with diagnosed documentation to GED Testing Service - located in the Maritime Centre, 1505 Barrington Street, Halifax, Nova Scotia.

 or mail it to: